-229 4.
 Environmental Consequences 4.9 Impacts on Noise TABLE 4.9-1 VIBRATION LEVELS FOR VARYING CONSTRUCTION EQUIPMENT PPV at 25 feet PPV at 100 feet Type of Equipment (inches/second) (inches/second) Pile Driver (sonic/vibratory) 0.170 0.021 Large Bulldozer 0.089 0.011 Loaded Trucks 0.076 0.010 Small Bulldozer 0.003 0.000 Auger/drill Rigs 0.089 0.011 Jackhammer 0.035 0.004 NOTE: PPV = peak particle velocity SOURCE: FTA, 2006.
 Operation and Maintenance Once operational, the PSEGS would generate relatively the same noise levels described for the PSPP, as the noise sources would essentially be the same.
 Similar to the PSPP, the PSEGS primary noise sources during operation would be the two power blocks where the steam turbine generators, air-cooled condensers, electric transformers, and various pumps would be located.
 The two power blocks of the PSEGS would be located generally in the center of each solar field and would be surrounded by heliostats.
 In addition, there would be diesel-powered emergency generators, which would be enclosed by a noise-reducing structure that would reduce noise levels to approximately 70 dBA at 50 feet.
 All water pipes and gas pipes would be underground and therefore silent during plant operation.
 Furthermore, as was analyzed for the PSPP, the PSEGS also would involve the operation of a 230-kV line that would embody a low corona design to minimize field strengths that would not add considerably to the current background noise levels.
 Thus, similar to the PSPP analysis, operation of the PSEGS would result in a daytime noise level increase of approximately 3 dBA above the ambient noise level at the nearest sensitive receptor (LT1), and no increase above the ambient noise level at LT2.
 In general, a difference of 3 dBA or less is not a perceptible change in environmental noise.
 In addition, under the PSEGS, the nearest power blocks would be slightly farther from the residences than under the PSPP; therefore, these noise levels may be slightly reduced under the PSEGS.
 Therefore, the increased daytime noise level at residence LT1 would not be considered an adverse noise effect.
 The PSEGS would result in virtually no nighttime operations-related noise levels; however, the PSEGS would have limited nighttime activities related to maintenance.
 It is anticipated that the projected noise level from these maintenance activities would be the same as that disclosed in the PSPP which at LT1 is 22 dBA (PSPP PA/FEIS Section 4.9.2, p.
 4.9-4).
 This is considerably lower than the average nighttime ambient noise level of 34 at LT1 (see PSPP PA/FEIS Table 3.10-1, p.
 3.10-1).
 Furthermore, as part of the PSEGS, APMs NOISE-4 and NOISE-5 would be implemented to ensure that plant operation noise would not exceed an average of 42 dBA Leq at LT1 and that an occupational noise survey would be conducted to identify any noise hazardous areas in the facility, respectively.
-Palen Solar Electric Generating System Draft SEIS 4.9-4 July 2013
+Palen Solar Electric Generating System Draft SEIS 4.9-4 July 2013.